The WWF is run at a local level by the following offices...

 We need to look at the value of nature in economic and social terms.
 Instead of making decisions based on short-term financial gains, we can look at the long-term benefits for people and the economy – and of course nature itself.
 Using this argument, we’re persuading governments and businesses to take better care of the natural world, so that it can continue to sustain us all into the future.

 Adria - biodiversity hotspot

-The protected areas of Adria are home to one of the largest disappearing lakes in Europe (Cerknica, Slovenia), the world's deepest subterranean free-fall vertical drop (the 513m-deep Divka Gromovnica shaft in Northern Velebit National Park, Croatia), one of two remaining old growth forests in Europe (Perućica in Sutjeska National Park, Bosnia and Herzegovina), one of the deepest canyons in Europe and the 10th largest in the world (Tara river, Montenegro), the oldest lake in Europe and one of the deepest (Lake Ohrid, Macedonia).
+The protected areas of Adria are home to one of the largest disappearing lakes in Europe (Cerknica, Slovenia), the world's deepest subterranean free-fall vertical drop (the 513m-deep Divka Gromovnica shaft in Northern Velebit National Park, Croatia), one of two remaining old growth forests in Europe (Perućica in Sutjeska National Park, Bosnia and Herzegovina), one of the deepest canyons in Europe and the 10th largest in the world (Tara river, Montenegro), the oldest lake in Europe and one of the deepest (Lake Ohrid, North Macedonia).

 Protected areas account for about 8% of our region; three of them are UNESCO world heritage sites.
 We use the value of natural capital to advocate for better conservation outcomes.

 However, protected areas are typically inadequately managed.
 The long tradition of top-down decision-making in the Western Balkans, despite the EU accession process, remains the dominant management strategy.
 The low level of public engagement and the lack of people’s awareness of their rights and responsibilities in democratic society remains an issue.
 In at least half of Adria’s countries the management of protected areas depends on the exploitation of their own natural resources.

 Our work focuses on having sustainable protected areas which are managed according to the principles of accountability, transparency, equality and inclusion in governance.
 Protected areas need to fulfil their primary purpose – conservation of biodiversity.